naacl2022-srw/naacl2022-srw.github.io/faq.md

 permalink: /faq
 order : 1
 ---
+#### Q: I am attending NAACL SRW 2022 in-person.
+What will the presentation format be?
+__A:__ Everyone attending in-person should prepare a physical poster.
+These will be presented on Day 2 of the conference.
+Students who submitted thesis proposals will be given the opportunity to do a 15-minute oral presenations, also on Day 2.

+#### Q: What size should my in-person poster be, and how do I get it printed?

+__A:__ Your poster should have maximum dimensions of 4’ width x 8’ height.
+Your university ought to have resources to print posters (check the library).
+If not, you should be able to pay to print it on site at the FedEx Office in the conference center.

 #### Q: Can I submit my non-archival accepted paper in other venues?
 __A:__ Yes.